clementgallet/libTAS/docs/guides/options.md

 ### Toggle performance tweaks

-When software rendering is on, you can check this to skip some steps in the rendering pipeline, which can gives a small performance boost.
+When software rendering is on, you can check this to skip some steps in the rendering pipeline, which can give a small performance boost.

 ### On-screen Display (OSD)